PredictiveEcology/Biomass_core/Biomass_core.md

 ## Module summary

-LandR *Biomass_core* (hereafter *Biomass_core*) is the core forest succession simulation module of the LandR ecosystem of `SpaDES` modules.
+LandR *Biomass_core* (hereafter *Biomass_core*) is the core forest succession simulation module of the LandR ecosystem of `SpaDES` modules [see @ChubatyMcIntire2019].
 It simulates tree cohort ageing, growth, mortality and competition for light resources, as well as seed dispersal (Fig. \@ref(fig:figBiomassCore)), in a spatially explicit manner and using a yearly time steps.
 The model is based on the LANDIS-II Biomass Succession Extension v.3.2.1 [LBSE; @SchellerMiranda2015], with a few changes (see [Differences between *Biomass_core* and LBSE]).
 Nonetheless, the essential functioning of the succession model still largely follows its LANDIS-II counterpart, and we refer the reader to the corresponding LANDIS-II BSE manual [@SchellerMiranda2015] for a detailed reading of the mechanisms implemented in the model.

 <div class="figure" style="text-align: center">
 <img src="figures/Biomass_coreSchematic.png" alt="_Biomass_core_ simulates tree cohort growth, mortality, recruitment and dispersal dynamics, as a function of  cohort ageing and competition for light (shading) and space, as well as disturbances like fire (simulated using other modules)." width="60%" />